All eyes on Trump-Putin dynamics as they meet for first time at G20

 Curbing Pyongyang's nuclear ambitions has been Trump's most pressing foreign policy priority, and he met with leaders from Japan and South Korea on Thursday evening to discuss it.
 He is also slated to meet with Chinese President Xi Jinping at the G20.

-"I’d like to see the president figure out how to engage Russia on North Korea,” said Representative Francis Rooney, a Republican congressman from Florida who is on the House Foreign Affairs Committee.
+"I’d like to see the president figure out how to engage Russia on North Korea,” said Representative Francis Rooney, a Republican from Florida who is on the House Foreign Affairs Committee.

 (Additional reporting by Patricia Zengerle, Susan Heavey and Doina Chiacu in Washington; Editing by Jonathan Oatis)